Under the Tongan sun

 They woke me up in the morning, calling through my bamboo poles.
-They took my five sentini and got me freshly baked bread from the shop across the lawn, and they helped me eat it.
-Some of them watched the ritual of my morning bath-water drawn from the well and heated on my kerosene stove and poured into a tin, then over a pre-soaped me.
+They took my five seniti and got me freshly baked bread from the shop across the lawn, and they helped me eat it.
+Some of them watched the ritual of my morning bathwater drawn from the well and heated on my kerosene stove and poured into a tin, then over a pre-soaped me.
 They sometimes braided my hair and helped me get dressed for school.
-Then they walked me there, where I used the oral English method we learned in training -- acting out the language so there's no need for translation.
+Then they walked me there, where I used the oral English method we learned in training—acting out the language so there's no need for translation.

 "I'm running!
 I'm running!"
 I said as I ran in front of the class.
 "I'm running.
 I'm running!"
 I took a child by the hand.

-Then I tried to help them prepare for the sixth grade exam that would determine their scholastic future.
-And they helped me prepare whichever vegetable was to be my dinner.
+Then I tried to help them prepare for the sixth-grade exam that would determine their scholastic future.
+They helped me prepare whichever vegetable was to be my dinner.